Associate of Science in Nursing

-Nursing students have opportunities to care for real patients in a variety of clinical settings, and skills are also learned in simulation labs.
+Students in the Ivy Tech nursing program have opportunities to care for real patients in a variety of clinical settings, and skills are also learned in simulation labs.
 The growing use of the simulations allows students to assume roles not available to students in a clinical setting.
 This allows them to make critical choices and see the results of those choices.
 We utilize a variety of learning strategies in the classroom and clinical settings to appeal to every learning style.

-The Nursing program is a selective admission program.
+The Ivy Tech Nursing program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Specialist with a concentration in Nursing while you complete the prerequisite requirements.
 The Nursing program accepts a limited number of students each year, and there is a separate application process.
 Contact your campus of interest below for more details.

 Associate of Science in Nursing (ASN) program graduates are eligible to apply for the NCLEX-RN licensure examination.
 Graduates who successfully pass the NCLEX-RN examination have opportunities to obtain entry level nursing positions in a wide variety of health care areas, or they can continue their education and transfer to a four-year university where they can enter RN to BSN (baccalaureate degree) or RN to MSN (master’s degree) programs and earn a bachelor’s or master’s degree in nursing.